tirupati17/tirupati17.github.io/content/posts/understanding-combine.md

 - **Operation**: Various ways to filter or manipulate the incoming data.
 - **Cancellable**: The agreement that lets you stop receiving updates when you no longer need them.

-## Conclusion

 Combine is an incredibly powerful tool for managing data flow in Swift applications.
 From basic publishers and subscribers to advanced custom publishers and data manipulations, Combine provides a range of functionalities to make your coding life easier.
 So, the next time you find yourself drowning in a sea of asynchronous data, remember Combine could be your lifesaver!

-## Acknowledgment

-I'd like to mention that the initial draft of this article was generated with the assistance of ChatGPT, OpenAI's conversational agent.
-I had multiple prompts with the model to come up with an explanation that would be easy for newcomers to understand.
-If you found this article helpful, a part of the credit goes to this advanced language model as well!